calugo/Lagrange-Multipliers-with-autodiff/README.md

-# Codes to carry out the simulations of motions over a surface using autugrad and Lagrange multipliers.
+# Codes to carry out the simulations of motions over a surface using autograd and Lagrange multipliers.

 ![Number of Species](assets/Par2x.gif)